- Who needs a Certificate of Sponsorship?

 This certificate can be issued only by an approved person within the company who has access to the SMS at the appropriate level.

 A CoS is valid for 90 days from the date of issue.
-The worker must apply for their visa within 90 days to ensure that the certificate does not expire.
+The migrant worker or skilled worker must apply for their visa within 90 days to ensure that the certificate does not expire.

-However, workers should not apply for visas three months in advance of the job start date.
+However, foreign workers who should not apply for visas three months in advance of the job start date.

 Type of Certificate of Sponsorship

-In the previous system, there were unrestricted and restricted Certificates of Sponsorship.
+In the previous system, there were unrestricted and restricted eligibility criteria for Certificates of Sponsorship.
 This was to keep the number of applications to a certain level at an annual cap.

 However, changes to the immigration rules in December 2020 meant that a number of new changes were introduced.

 Undefined certificates are used to employ people already living in the UK who want to move to a T2 visa Skilled Worker visa (if they are earning over £159,600).
-When an employer applies for a CoS, they should submit an estimate of the number of undefined certificates needed for the first year.
+When an employer applies for a first skilled worker visa applicants the CoS, they should submit an estimate of the number of undefined certificates needed for the first year.

 Applications for Certificates of Sponsorship are usually approved within one working day, but may take longer if further information is deemed necessary.